 EPA has stated that it intends to publish revised nationally recommended aluminum criteria that take into consideration the impacts of pH and hardness on aluminum criteria.
 Certainly, West Virginia will evaluate the nationally recommended aluminum criteria once they are published.
 However, EPA currently has no information available to West Virginia beyond the 1987 recommended criterion.
 In the meantime, hardness-based aluminum criteria have been approved in several States, including Colorado and New Mexico.
-West Virginia's hardness-based aluminum criteria are at least as protective to those approved by EPA in other States.
+West Virginia's hardness-based aluminum criteria are at least as protective as those approved by EPA in other States and are, indeed, infinitely more protective than the majority of states that have no aluminum criterion in water quality standards.

-In conclusion, DEP respectfully requests EPA's approval of the following amended West Virginia aluminum aquatic life criterion:
+In conclusion, DEP respectfully requests EPA's approval of the following amended West Virginia aluminum aquatic life criterion in Requirements Governing Water Quality Standards, 47 C.S.R.
+2 (shown below and in Section 3, Final Water Quality Standards Rule herein):